-The CTU University Center for Energy Efficient Buildings conducts experiments for the company WINDOW HOLDING with the aim of checking the structural and physical properties of large-scale samples of built-in windows and based on them to propose their optimal solution.
+The CTU University Centre for Energy Efficient Buildings conducts experiments for the company WINDOW HOLDING with the aim of checking the structural and physical properties of large-scale samples of built-in windows and based on them to propose their optimal solution.

 Windows built into the structure have a wide impact on the resulting quality of the indoor environment of buildings.
 Nevertheless, there is currently no comprehensive approach available for their comprehensive assessment in order to ensure all components of the indoor environment at a high level.
 The main goal of the Healthy Window project is therefore to accelerate changes in the development of built-in windows and their timely introduction to the market.